 Meaning

-In the quote “When I was a teacher, teachers would come into my classroom and admire my desk on which lay nothing whatever, whereas theirs were heaped with papers and books.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.
+“When I was a teacher, teachers would come into my classroom and admire my desk on which lay nothing whatever, whereas theirs were heaped with papers and books.” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that unexpected events often teach us.

 Theme